FaithAlone.net

 Zul-Qarnain in the Quran

 In Surah 18 of the Quran, we read the story of Zul-Qarnain, literally "The two-horned one".
-The identity of Zul-Qarnain is contested, but it is only contested because his true identification as Alexander the Great disproves Islam, as we know historically that Alexander the Great was a Greek Pagan, not a Muslim, as the story portrays him as.
+The identity of Zul-Qarnain is contested, but it is only contested because his true identification as Alexander the Great disproves Islam, as it is known historically that Alexander the Great was a Greek Pagan, not a Muslim, as the story portrays him as.

 Nevertheless, Tafsir Al-Jalalayn on Surah 18:83 identifies him as Alexander the Great.
 Maududi, in his Tafsir on Surah 18:83, also admits "in general the commentators have been of the opinion that he was Alexander the Great, but the characteristics of Zul-Qarnain described in the Qur'an are not applicable to him".